 Each day begins with technique class in either Cohan or ballet technique.
-Each choreographer is then paired with a composer and given compositional tasks, set by directors Cohan and Alberga and facilitated by guest mentors.
+Each choreographer is then paired with a composer and given compositional tasks, set by the residency directors and facilitated by guest mentors.
 The collaborators explore the tasks using the dancers and musicians as their creative team.
 A sharing of each day’s work and feedback sessions conclude most days, though some tasks are spread over multiple days.

 For the two-week residency, the focus is on process, not product.

-The Cohan Collective Development Week is a one-week residency where artists from phase 1 are invited to return to spend a week focusing on a single collaboration initiated at the previous CC.
+The Development Week is a one-week residency where artists from phase 1 are invited to return to spend a week focusing on a single collaboration initiated at the previous CC.
 The collaborative teams, pick up on an idea that arose from one of the previous year’s tasks and use it as the starting point for a collaboration.
-The CCDW allows the teams time and space to immerse themselves in one partnership, working towards the completion of a single short work.
+This week allows the teams time and space to immerse themselves in one partnership, working towards the completion of a single short work.

-The collaborators are again mentored by guest mentors under the directorship of Cohan and Alberga.
+The collaborators are offered support by guest mentors and the residency directors.

 At the end of the residency, the artists will present their work at an informal sharing for both an invited audience of arts professionals as well as the general public.

 Artists who have participated in phase 1 and phase 2 are invited to return to the Cohan Collective to create a new work over a three-week period.
-This will culminate in a performance which will include lighting and costume design and will be performed at the end of the three weeks as well as at a London venue and at the initiation of the next Cohan Collective.
-The commission will be mentored and designers will be brought in to support the realisation on stage of the artists’ work.
+This will culminate in a performance which will include lighting and costume design and will be performed at the end of the three weeks.
+The realisation will be mentored throughout, with lighting and costume designers supporting the creation.

-Throughout all three phases of the Cohan Collective, musicians and dancers are present to support the work of the composers and choreographers.
+Throughout all three phases of the Cohan Collective, musicians and dancers are present to work with the composers and choreographers.